LambdaGaming/ToolGun/SETUP.md

 			Option  "SwapAxes"      "0"
 	EndSection
 	```
-	Save the file and exit nano.
+	Save the file, exit nano, and reboot your Pi to apply the changes.

 ## IR Transmitter Program
 Located in the same repository as the main program, this program is used with the ESP32 to run the infrared circuit.
 You'll need to [install the ESP32 board](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/), as well as the ESPAsyncWebServer, AsyncTCP, and IRremote libraries in the Arduino IDE for the program to compile and upload.